gbrembati/cloudguard-cspm-onboarding/README.md

-# Check Point CPSM Configuration
+# Check Point CPSM Terraform Onboarding
 This Terraform project is intended to be used to onboard multiple Public Cloud accounts (Azure/AWS/GCP) and K8s Clusters in one-shot.
 What it does is configuring through API (with **Terraform**) an existing CloudGuard CSPM Portal.